-Clinical trials are very important to the progress of cancer care.
-Trials are how we discover new and better treatments, better ways to prevent side effects and improve survival rates.
-Sadly, only 3-5% of adult cancer patients participate in a clinical trial.
+Clinical trials are very important to cancer care.
+Trials are how we discover new and better treatments, ways to prevent side effects, and improve survival rates.
+A small percentage of adult cancer patients participate in a clinical trial.
 There are several myths that contribute to this poor rate of participation by adults.
-So let’s look at the facts…
+So, let’s look at the facts…

 Myth #1: I’ll be treated like a guinea pig.

 Much the opposite- most clinical trial participants report they were fully informed of the risks and benefits, felt they were treated with respect and dignity, had a positive experience, and would recommend a trial to others.
-In one study, only 9% said they felt like a guinea pig.
 Many participants feel they receive extra attention and have more people watching them and to ask for help, such as nurses or study coordinators.